 After an award-winning career in television news, Elizabeth Donatelli began her own production company, Seven Shots Productions, which creates videos for companies, nonprofits, and unscripted television shows.
-She is currently the show producer for an investigative news magazine style show and joined the National Journalism Center as its director.
+She recently finished two seasons as the show producer for an online investigative program and runs the National Journalism Center based in the Washington, DC area.

-The Washington, D.C.-native attended the University of Southern California where she graduated with a broadcast journalism degree from the Annenberg School of Communications and minor in critical approaches to leadership.
+The Washington, DC-native attended the University of Southern California where she graduated with a broadcast journalism degree from the Annenberg School of Communications and a minor in critical approaches to leadership.
 As a student, she interned at ABC News, MSNBC, and Torrance CitiCABLE.

 Her career took her to Las Vegas, Nevada, to cover the 2012 Presidential race.
 While in Nevada, she spent two years at KSNV where she was nominated for four Emmys.

 Elizabeth has also appeared on CNN, MSNBC, NBC’s Nightly News, and the Weather Channel, among other networks.

 After ten years in the news industry, Elizabeth transitioned her storytelling skills as the senior producer at Insight Visual Media, where she wrote, shot, edited and produced YoungWild on the Sportsman Channel.
 In her time in Oklahoma City, she supervised a set-build, redeveloped the format to include more character interviews and less narration, and introduced sidebars stories and new characters.